Fish and Fisheries

 Filming Salmon Around Seattle’s Seawall

-Researchers provide precise data on the benefits of Seattle seawall enhancements, enabling managers to choose the best elements for improving juvenile salmon survival and adult returns.
+Researchers provided precise data on the benefits of Seattle seawall enhancements, enabling managers to choose the best elements for improving juvenile salmon survival and adult returns.

 Dolšak, Nives, Principal Investigator